pkulchenko/ZeroBraneStudio/doc-plugin.md

 }
 {% endhighlight %}

+## Plugin configuration

+Plugins may have its own configuration in the same way as the IDE does.
+The configuration can be retrieved using `GetConfig` method, which returns a table with all configuration values.
+For example, if one of the IDE [configuration files](doc-configuration.html) includes this assignment `pluginname = {value = 1, anothervalue = 2}`, then the assigned table will be returned as the result of the `self:GetConfig()` call.

+## Plugin data

+Plugins may also have its own data, which provides a way to store information between IDE restarts.
+This may be useful when a plugin stores some information entered by the user (like a registration key) or collects statistics about user actions.

+The plugin API provides `GetSettings` and `SetSettings` methods that retrieve and save a table with all plugin data elements.
+For example, the following fragment will increment and save `loaded` value to keep track of how many times the plugin has been loaded:

+{% highlight lua %}
+return {
+  ...

+  onRegister = function(self)
+    local settings = self:GetSettings()
+    settings.loaded = (settings.loaded or 0) + 1
+    self:SetSettings(settings)
+  end,
+}
+{% endhighlight %}

 ## Editor API

 The editor object available through the plugin API is a wrapper around [wxStyledTextCtrl](http://docs.wxwidgets.org/trunk/classwx_styled_text_ctrl.html) object and supports all its methods.